There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Weighs 99 pounds.

-When it comes to rooftop ACs, the biggest advantage is that you aren’t dedicating any indoor storage space inside your RV.
-If you really need every inch available in your RV, a rooftop unit is a better option.
+Regarding rooftop ACs, the most significant advantage is that you aren’t dedicating any indoor storage space inside your RV.
+A rooftop unit is a better option if you need every inch available in your RV.

-In addition, rooftop ACs may be installed either ducted or non-ducted, while under-bench units can be only installed ducted.
+In addition, rooftop ACs may be installed ducted or unducted, while under-bench units can only be installed ducted.

 On the other hand, there are several downsides characteristic of rooftop units, including: